fractaly/ixd/_news/2016-08-19-velko-rich.md

 ---
 ![g]({{ site.url }}/img/velko_rich.jpg)

-Velko launched google a couple of years ago, it now got bought and he has a lot of cash.
-Congrats to you velko!
+Velko launched Google a couple of years ago, it now got bought and he has a lot of cash.
+Congrats to you Velko!